Columbia University Mailman School of Public Health: History

-In 2011, the School establishes the Climate and Health Program to foster cross-disciplinary, translational scholarship on the human health dimensions of climate change.
+In 2011, the School established the Climate and Health Program to foster cross-disciplinary, translational scholarship on the human health dimensions of climate change.
 In 2012, the school redesigned and implemented a new Master of Public Health (MPH) degree to meet global health challenges, which has since become a model at other schools worldwide.

 Educational programs

-The Mailman School offers MPH, MHA, MS, PhD, and DrPH (Doctor of Public Health) degrees.
+The Mailman School offers MPH, MHA, MS, PhD, and DrPH degrees.
 The school's educational offerings include 10 dual degree programs with other schools at Columbia University.

 Faculty

-Linda P. Fried serves as dean and DeLamar Professor of Public Health at the Mailman School.
+Kathleen J. Sikkema serves as the interim dean at the Mailman School.

-More than 172 faculty members work in over 100 countries, as well as in the Northern Manhattan community.
-Their research areas include climate and health, HIV/AIDS treatment and prevention, healthy aging, maternal health, mental health, environmental toxins and children's environmental health, climate and health, epigenetics, the human microbiome, the history and ethics of public health, healthcare reform and how to strengthen healthcare systems, among many other critical issues.
+More than 185 faculty members work in over 100 countries, as well as in the Northern Manhattan community.
+Their research areas include climate and health, HIV/AIDS treatment and prevention, healthy aging, maternal health, mental health, environmental toxins and children's environmental health, climate and health, epigenetics, the human microbiome, the history and ethics of public health, healthcare reform, and health systems, among many other critical issues.